The Ideal Customer Avatar – or ICA.

 It is imperative to create an ICA to get on your audience’s level and meet them where they are – to really drill down into the “who” so we can figure out the rest of the W’s.
 It is exponentially easier to accurately target your audience if you have given the ideal customer in that audience characteristics, preferences, and even a name and a face.

 It’s a PERSON who buys your product or service – it pays dividends to be clear on the characteristics of that ideal potential buyer.
 Every one of your marketing tactics will be impacted by your ICA – from email marketing to content creation to events to advertising, and on and on.
-Likewise every strategic goal and objective you set will be directly affected by your ICA as well.
-We don’t get too far into the weeds in this article on HOW to create your ICA, but this free download certainly does.
+Likewise, every strategic goal and objective you set will be directly affected by your ICA as well.
 It is a process, and requires concentrated effort – but the result is so worth it because your ICA will be incredibly impactful for your marketing!

 Let’s put it in Avatar perspective – the artificial Na’vi avatars RDA produced were created in large amnio tanks with the help of growth accelerants.
 The being itself is just a body, a vessel, completely inert until its human counterpart dials in and uses persona projection technology to control it.
 Even an unconscious, unfeeling, amnio-encased Avatar has demographic characteristics – we know its location, race, age, gender, and marital status.
 But it has zero psychographic components or preferences until its human brings it to life and projects thoughts, feelings, and preferences.
 See the difference?
 Psychographics.
 Get some.